antonblanchard/vlsiffra/README.md

 ## Configurable

-vlsi-arithmetic is written in the [Amaranth](https://github.com/amaranth-lang/amaranth) HDL language which allows it to be very configurable, including:
+vlsiffra is written in the [Amaranth](https://github.com/amaranth-lang/amaranth) HDL language which allows it to be very configurable, including: